violetprotocol/violet-examples/erc20-violetid-registry/README.md

 # ERC20 Compliant Token - VioletID Registry example

-This project aims to demonstrate a simple example of how to integrate with the VioletID It comes with a sample ERC20 contract, and a deploy script that uses the correct VioletID address for optimismGoerli
+This project aims to demonstrate a simple example of how to integrate with the VioletID registry smart contract.
+It comes with a sample ERC20 contract, and a deploy script that uses the correct VioletID address for optimismGoerli

 You can check a frontend with a live version of this demo [here](http://erc20-compliant.violet.co)